paul-shuvo/Convolutional-Stacking-Network/README.md

 More detailed descriptions are added after the pending papers are published.

 ## The code
-The Convolutional Stacking Network is written in Python, by utilizing the Tensorflow, Pytorch, and Scikit-learn libraries.
+The Convolutional Stacking Network is written in Python, by utilizing the Tensorflow, PyTorch, and Scikit-learn libraries.

 The source code is placed under the *src* folder.
 To train and subsequently test a network, run the *Run.py* file.
 The configuration files are located under the *Config* directory.
 To set the properties of the network, training, and testing, modify the configuration files accordingly.
 The datasets can be placed under the *Datasets* folder.
 The extracted test data from the original dataset are saved under the *Datasets/Test_Data* directory.
 The trained models are saved in the *Model* folder.
 The *Patches* folder can be used to store the image patches during the internal sliding of the kernels over the feature maps.